Binary vision: The merging black hole binary mass distribution via iterative density estimation: Method

 \subsection{Statistical framework}

 Our general approach to population inference can be considered as similar to maximum likelihood, with uncertainties quantified via empirical bootstrap methods~\citep{bootstrapcitation}.
 Given a set of observed events, if we neglect measurement uncertainty in each event's parameters, our population estimate is a KDE where the kernel bandwidth for each event is adjusted \citep{Breiman1977,Abramson1982,TerrellScott,SainScott} using an adaptive scheme to maximize the cross-validated likelihood~\citep{Sadiq:2021fin}.
-Note that a ``maximum likelihood'' KDE is not well defined, as the likelihood increases indefinitely in the limit of small bandwidth kernels centered on the observations; in this limit, the variance of the density estimate over realizations of the data becomes infinitely large.
-The bias-variance tradeoff is then addressed by adaptive kernel bandwidth, with a choice of hyperparameters---global bandwidth $h$ and sensitivity parameter $\alpha$, see \cite{wang2011bandwidth}---optimized by grid search using leave-out-one cross-validation to calculate a figure of merit.
-We then quantify counting uncertainties for the underlying inhomogeneous Poisson process using generalized bootstrap resampling~\cite{google_bootstrap}.
+The adaptive bandwidth KDE~\citep{wang2011bandwidth} computes a density estimate $\hat{f}$ from observations $X_i$, $i = 1 \ldots n$ via